About Rhea

 Bree

-Our cat population consists of 4 very friendly cats who gracefully allowed us to move onto their acreage, 3 rescue feral cats who needed a new home, and our cat’s friends who often come over for a meal and a warm barn to stay in.
+Our cat population consists of four very friendly cats who gracefully allowed us to move onto their acreage, three rescue feral cats who needed a new home, and our cat’s friends who often come over for a meal and a warm barn to stay in.

 We moved to our acreage with one horse – R.B., and one dog – Misty, which were two of our main reasons for the move.
 R.B. was originally my riding horse, and is now retired but still head mare of our place.
 Misty, our Weimaraner, recently passed away.
 Several cats lived on the acreage when we arrived, and have stayed.

-Since that time, we have been as high as 9 horses, 4 dogs, and 11 cats who call the acreage their home, as well as all their friends.
+Since that time, we have been as high as nine horses, four dogs, and eleven cats who call the acreage their home, as well as all their friends.
 Other animals that consider our place as part of their home on occasion are various moose, coyotes, porcupines, a large herd of deer, a skunk, a badger, voles, and gophers.
 Several varieties of birds visit from time to time as well – eagles, woodpeckers, chickadees, swallows, blue jays, owls, hawks, and many others.
 We also were the home for a huge migration of monarch butterflies one year.

 George and Chester, some of my horses when they were babies.